Basil (Sweet) – (Ocimum basilicum ct linalool)

 Traditional Uses of Basil

 Basil (Sweet) is best known for its uplifting and energizing smell.
 It’s smell helps bring relief for mental fatigue leaving you with a feeling of confidence and alertness.
+You may want to add some supplements if you are having issues with mental focus.
 Basil supports the nervous system and helps with fatigue.
 It has also been used to settle digestive discomfort such as gas and bloating.
 Basil works well for headaches, nerve pain, and other various muscle aches and pains.
 Many have used Basil for chest colds, sinus congestion, and spastic coughs.

 Basil is great to use with your diffuser or via direct inhalation.
 You can also use it in a balm or salve and use it with a massage.